rackspace-cookbooks/contributing/CONTRIBUTING.md

 ### test-kitchen structure
 * Tests should be handled as a sub cookbook under /test/cookbooks/$name_test similar to how the opscode [chef-client](https://github.com/rackspace-cookbooks/chef-client) cookbook is layed out.
 * The tests should be called and have any needed attributes set in a .kitchen.yml file with seperate suites as appropiate.
-We will append our own .kitchen.local.yml via branch `testint` that provides kitchen-openstack support for our testing against openstack.
+We will append our own .kitchen.local.yml via branch `testing` that provides kitchen-openstack support for our testing against openstack.

 ## foodcritic
 * TODO: Add notes regarding foodcritic